-^{}All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.
+All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.
 1This course includes the use of simulator.
+Course weeks may vary depending on the program offering, which has a total length of approximately 144 weeks.